leon3s/nextauri/README.md

 ## ⚠️ Warning

-If you are new to Next.js beware When working with it in development ! <br />
+If you are new to Next.js beware when working with it in development ! <br />
 It will start a `Nodejs` server in background in order to have `HMR` (Hot Module Replacement) capability but also `SSR` (Server Side Rendering).
 That mean your React/Typescript code have two execution context :